[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Watson may eventually be able to use massive databases of patient information to make connections between symptoms and diseases that medical professionals would have overlooked.
 This could revolutionize the way healthcare professionals diagnose, as well as save the healthcare industry loads of money by correctly identifying treatable conditions early on.

 But Watson isn’t the only reason to scoop up IBM stock.
-The firm’s most recent results suggest that the tech company has been successful so far in orchestrating its turnaround, but the company has yet to return to growth.
-With that said, IBM appears to have rounded a corner away from hardware and on to cloud computing and analytics.
+The company has been successful so far in orchestrating its turnaround, and the company appears to be returning to growth as well as to have rounded a corner away from hardware and on to cloud computing and analytics.

 Those two segments make up more than half of IBM’s revenue at this point, a good sign that the firm is on track to shift away from its legacy hardware business.
 The fact that its quickly growing strategic imperatives arm is becoming a much more substantial part of the firm’s business is a good sign for future growth.